Interested in Alaska? In Alaska, extremes are It. Here are some cool Alaska fun facts to know.

 With all these extremes, no wonder that there are various competitions to have the _____st of whatever.
 Add an adjective of your choice at the blank line.
 For instance, there is a competition that seeks Alaska’a hairiest man.
 At regional fairs or the State Fair, there are competitions for having grown the largest cabbage, found the largest mushroom, sewn the most beautiful quilt, you get the idea.

 I don’t participate in these growing competition.
 However, this year, I grew the biggest kohlrabi I ever have seen in my life.
-The one in the photo is one of 12 of this size!
+The photo shows one of 12 of this size!
 I think that the kohlrabies grew that big because this summer rain was relatively evenly distributed.
 There weren’t many dry days between wet days.

 In our yard, I also saw the biggest mushroom I have ever seen in my life.
 Why do vegetables grow that big in Interior Alaska?
 It’s due to the white nights of the midnight Sun.
 The plants grow 24-7 for more than 80 days.
-Thus, the late spring and short growing season are more than compensated for.
+This means in Interior Alaska, you mow your lawn twice a week.